AndreaAltomare/ing-sw-2020-Altomare-Colombi-Corbetta/README.md

 What we own is the code which we wrote the software with.

 More info about the software design and architecture can be found here: [documentation](Deliverables/Communication_protocol.pdf)
-Other project resources such as UMLs, Javadoc, test coverage report can be found into **Deliverables** folder.
+Other project resources such as UMLs, Javadoc and test coverage report can be found into **Deliverables** folder.

 ## Gruppo AM42